 Most power tool motors contain concealed, spring-loaded slabs of carbon.
 These slabs are called brushes, and they rub against the revolving part of the motor, supplying electricity and creating a revolving electrically charged field that makes the motor spin.

-While brushes can be credited as an integral advance in technology, they pose two eventual limitations: wear
+While brushes can be credited as an integral advance in technology, they pose two eventual limitations: wear and friction.

 Because brushes are designed to press against revolving motor parts, they will ultimately wear out.
 If the brushes aren’t replaced during the precise time, the motor will be irreparably damaged.